steering-vectors/steering-vectors/README.md

 Answer: B
 ```

-Then, we can find a steering vector by observing the hidden activations in a language models as it processing the positive and negative statements above and subtract the activation from the "negative" sample from the activation for the "positive" example.
+Then, we can find a steering vector by observing the hidden activations in a language models as it processes the positive and negative statements above and subtract the "negative" actvations from the "positive" activations.
 Then, we can use this vector to "steer" the model to be more or less truthful.
 Neat!

 For more info on steering vectors, check out the following work: